Tekken 8

 another.
 Competing in countless TEKKEN tournaments since the TEKKEN

-5 days, creating video content, and simply enjoying TEKKEN at a
+5 days, creating influential video content, and playing high-level TEKKEN

 is Life.
 TEKKEN has always

-been one of my all-time favorite fighting games to play long-term, for a variety
+been one of my all-time favorite fighting games to play long-term, for various reasons.
+Bearing

-witness to the game's recent growth in popularity in the competitive arena, along with the distinct and dramatic
+witness to the game's growth in popularity in the competitive scene, along with the distinct and dramatic

 evolution of the characters and gameplay systems, has been an absolute pleasure.